stylehatch/bryant/readme.markdown

   Again, this is my gravatar, and it shows up in iOS and various other apps that use this file as an "icon" for your site.

+For custom CSS, there is an included override.css file for that purpose.

 ## Adding Posts
 There are currently 6 supported post types in this theme.